JessicaBlau/Ratelimiter/README.md

 - HTTP 204 No Content: Request is allowed within the rate limit.
 - HTTP 400 Bad Request: Request is blocked due to exceeding the rate limit.

+### Custom Endpoint

+The custom endpoint uses a token bucket algorithm for rate limiting.
+It allows clients to request resources at a variable rate, as long as they have tokens available in their bucket.

+- **Endpoint:** `/custom`
+- **Method:** GET
+- **Headers:** Set the client ID as the header `X-Client-ID`.

+**Response:**

+- HTTP 200 OK: Request is allowed within the rate limit, and a custom resource is served.
+- HTTP 400 Bad Request: Request is blocked due to exceeding the rate limit or lack of available tokens.

+This endpoint provides a more flexible rate limiting approach by utilizing the token bucket algorithm.
+Clients are assigned a specific number of tokens per second in the token bucket.
+Each request consumes one token from the client's token bucket.
+If a client's token bucket is empty, the request will be blocked until the bucket is refilled.

+Note: The number of tokens per second for each client can be configured in the config.json file.
+The rate limiter uses the provided rate to determine if the client has enough tokens to proceed with the request.

 ## Testing